alizadina/mediumish/_posts/2024-08-01-real-time-data-prime-time.md

 ## Components for a Lower Latency, Real-time Stack

-Based on everything we know in 2024, let's explore the emergint real-time platform stack and analyze them from a standpoint of characteristic latency profiles.
+Based on everything we know in 2024, let's explore the emerging real-time platform stack and analyze them from a standpoint of characteristic latency profiles.

 When we talk through latency numbers here, we almost always refer to “ballpark” numbers on real-life workloads profiles.
 We will also specially qualify “end-to-end” latency, which is a summation measure across multiple legs of a single logical pipeline of data, across the operational <-> analytics divide.
 We also assume non-specialized workloads: i.e., moderate throughputs, high availability, strong needs for consistency and correctness, and ordinary infrastructure you can afford on the cloud.
 Tail latency is the most important consideration, so you can generally assume we are referring to p99 out here both for reads and writes.
-Based on this, we can identify atleast 7 crucial classes of components you would typically require to build a fit-to-purpose architecture for real-time use-cases
+Based on this, we can identify at least 7 crucial classes of components you would typically require to build a fit-to-purpose architecture for real-time use-cases

 ### (1) Real-time Databases